 Many students have questions about presentation day.
-We’ve tried to answer the most common questions below, but please get in touch with your Honors Capstone Coordinator if you need further details!
+We’ve tried to answer the most common questions below, but please get in touch with your Honors Thesis Coordinator if you need further details!

 You will receive a ‘pre-scheduling’ email from Honors in early April.

 You will be asked to look at your academic schedule for presentation day, and submit a form detailing any times in which you CANNOT present, either because you have an academic commitment, class, or perhaps your advisor can’t make it at a certain time.
 All those are VALID conflicts.
 Once we hear back from you about your conflicts, we will build our schedule for the day.

 You will be assigned to a room in the Hall of Languages, and a ‘panel time’ (e.g. 9 am – 10 am).
 Your panel time represents the hour-long slot during which you will present.